The Deal (2003 film): Reception

 Reviews of the film following a press screening were generally positive.
 The Guardian published a number of reviews by politicians and political aides; Charlie Whelan called it "enjoyable, if not entirely accurate", complaining that he was portrayed unsympathetically in comparison to Peter Mandelson—"the Prince of Darkness".
 Whelan was highly complimentary of Morrissey's performance, but criticised Morgan's script for portraying Brown as he was publicly perceived.
 Michael Portillo, the Secretary of State for Defence during the time that Blair was Leader of the Opposition, wrote a positive account of the film, using his review as a platform to recall the events surrounding the 1992 general election.
 Tim Allan, Blair's deputy press secretary for four years, called it "cracking stuff", highlighting the leads' performances and the fact-based nature of the script.

 Mark Davies, the political reporter for BBC News Online, criticised the script's bias towards Brown and Sheen's apparently negative performance; "Michael Sheen at first plays Blair in the style of Spitting Images David Steel puppet: bounding along next to his far superior colleague like an over-eager puppy.
 The actor later transforms Blair into something more sinister and cynical […] Think Rik Mayall's Alan B'stard."
 As with other critics, Davies admired Morrissey's performance, singling out the actor's grasp of Brown's physical tics.
 For the Daily Express, James Rampton singled out the balance of drama and humour.
 Upon broadcast in the United States—and in retrospect of The Queen—The Boston Globes Matthew Gilbert called it "tightly written and effectively acted, and yet it still plays more like a docudramatic re-creation than a Shakespearean glimpse at brotherly tension."
 Of Morrissey, Gilbert wrote "He brings depth to Brown, a Scot, as a moody, private workaholic whose passion is in ideas and not in performing to the public."

 The drama won the British Academy Television Award for Best Single Drama and Morrissey won the RTS Programme Award for Male Actor.
 It was nominated in the RTS category for Best Single Drama and the International Emmy Award category for Best TV Movie or Miniseries.
 Frears was nominated in the Outstanding Directorial Achievement in Television Movie/Serial category at the inaugural Directors Guild of Great Britain awards.

 Follow-ups

 The Queen (2006)

 Frears had a clause in his contract that allowed him to direct any sequels.
 The success of The Deal prompted the production team to consider a new film, possibly surrounding Britain's commitment to the war in Iraq.
-In 2004, production was announced that the first follow-up would be produced for a theatrical film release in 2006, The Queen; that dramatises the weeks following the death of Princess Diana on 31 August 1997.
+In 2004, production was announced that the first follow-up would be produced for a theatrical film release in 2006, The Queen; that dramatises the weeks following the death of Diana, Princess of Wales on 31 August 1997.
 Langan described the film as not being a direct sequel, only that it reunited the same creative team.